 An executor can be removed in Texas for several reasons, including misconduct, conflicts of interest, or failing to perform their duties.

-There are several ways to avoid probate in Texas, including setting up trusts, executing lady bird deeds or transfer on death deeds, and utilizing beneficiary designations.
+Estate planning provides several ways to avoid probate in Texas, including setting up trusts, executing lady bird deeds or transfer on death deeds, and utilizing beneficiary designations.